AleksanderTidemann/true-field-of-view/README.md

 # True Field of View : A Web Tool for Amateur Astronomers
-True Field of View is a web application for calculating and visualizing the *true field-of-view* of celestial objects based on your current astronomy setup (telescope, camera and eyepiece).
-Through an interactive UI, True Field of View provides users with useful information about the precice angular and visual diameter of dedicated celestial objects (and their respective astronomical units), an array of different visualization options, the upcoming forecast, various user-presets, and much more.
+True Field of View is a web application for calculating and visualizing thetrue field-of-view of celestial objects based on your current astronomy setup (telescope, camera and eyepiece).
+Through an interactive app interface, users get valuable information about the precice angular and visual diameter of dedicated celestial objects (and their respective astronomical units), choose different visualization options, check tonights forecast in their current location, select from various user-presets, and much more.

 A work in progress...